Silkbrush/theme-store/README.md

 When you submit a theme, you will need to specify which files and folders to copy from the repository.
 All file and folder paths should be relative to the root of your repository.

-You can submit multiple files and folders, but you must submit at least one of them.
+You can submit multiple files and folders, but you must submit at least one file or folder.

 ### Specifying load points
 Silkthemes uses the [uCL standards](https://github.com/greeeen-dev/userchrome-loader/) for loading and